Rodney (wrestler): Professional wrestling career

-Later that year, all three members of the Posse were sent to Memphis Championship Wrestling, then a WWF developmental territory.
+Later that year, all three members of the Mean Street Posse were sent to Memphis Championship Wrestling, then a WWF developmental territory.
 On May 24, 2000, in Tunica, Mississippi, Lienhardt and Abs defeated Bull Pain and Todd Morton to win the MCW Southern Tag Team Championship.
 They lost the titles to The Kingpins on July 26 in Memphis, Tennessee, but regained the titles on August 12, 2000, in Jackson, Mississippi.
-Their second reign ended when they were defeated by The Dupps on October 28 in Jonesboro, Arkansas.
+Their second reign ended when they were defeated by the Dupps on October 28 in Jonesboro, Arkansas.

 Lienhardt was then sent to the MCW affiliate Memphis Power Pro Wrestling, where he was renamed "RodRageous".
-He defeated Bulldog Raines to win the MPPW Television Championship on January 27, 2001, in Memphis.
+He defeated Bulldog Raines to win the MPPW Television Championship on January 27, 2001, in Memphis, Tennessee.
 He lost the title to Grandmaster Sexay on February 21 of that year in Jonesboro, but regained the title just three days later in Memphis.
 His second reign came to an end on March 17, 2001, when MPPW severed all connection with the WWF and vacated all titles held by WWF employees.
-Lienhardt and the remainder of the Posse were released by the WWF later that June.
+Lienhardt and the remainder of the Posse were released by the WWF in June 2001.

 Personal life

 Lienhardt is married with two daughters.
-Now retired from wrestling he runs a landscaping company in Glen Ridge, New Jersey.
+After retiring from wrestling he began running a landscaping company in Glen Ridge, New Jersey.